Contents

 Automatic Differentiation functions

-All bulk properties in Clapeyron are calculated via a combination of these Automatic Differentiation Primitives over eos or eos_res
+All bulk properties in Clapeyron are calculated via a combination of these Automatic Differentiation Primitives over eos or eos_res:

 Clapeyron.∂f∂TFunction